Sean-Bradley/Straight-Car/README.md

 ## FAQs

-Q. But, I want a car that can turn?
+### But, I want a car that can turn?

-A. The car in [Straight Car](https://sc.sbcode.net/), doesn't turn.
+> The car in [Straight Car](https://sc.sbcode.net/), doesn't turn.
 Try instead https://github.com/Sean-Bradley/First-Car-Shooter

-Q. Why is the game named "Straight Car"?
+### Why is the game named "Straight Car"?

-A. Because the car can only drive straight.
+> Because the car can only drive straight.
 It is also a play on the term "street car".

+### But it's too hard

+> It's just a game to help you waste your time.
+Surely you have better things to put your energy into.

+### I don't like something about it

+> Read the [license](LICENSE).
+It is licensed MIT.
+That means that you get no warranties or guarantees of any kind.
+The repository is hosted on GitHub.
+That means that you can make a pull request if you really want to contribute an improvement.

 ## Support